The 12 Most Consequential White House Chiefs of Staff, Ranked

 Why Baker is first

-James Baker ran Ronald Reagan's White House for four years, and the measurable output of those years is the case: the 1981 tax act moved through a Democratic House within seven months of inauguration, and the 1983 Social Security compromise, built through a commission Baker's operation managed, remains the standing example of divided government fixing an entitlement.
+James Baker ran Ronald Reagan's White House for four years, and the measurable output of those years is the case.
+The 1981 Economic Recovery Tax Act moved through a Democratic House within seven months of inauguration, and the 1983 Social Security compromise, built through a commission Baker's operation managed, remains the standing example of divided government fixing an entitlement (Reagan Library; Miller Center).
 Chris Whipple's The Gatekeepers, built on interviews with every living chief, records the practitioners' own consensus that Baker set the standard for the job (The Gatekeepers, 2017).
 The detail that survives scrutiny: Baker, the campaign manager of Reagan's opponents in 1976 and 1980, was hired anyway, and the hire worked.
 Competence beat loyalty, and the record shows it.

 Tenure is the office's stress test